If you suffer from pain in your head, face, or neck, you are not alone.

 If you’re experiencing cluster headaches, you may also experience the following physical symptoms:

-- Eye symptoms: You may also experience a droopy eyelid, constricted pupil, or excessive tearing or redness in the eye.
+- Eye symptoms: A droopy eyelid, constricted pupil, or excessive tearing or redness in the eye.

 - Vision challenges: In addition to potential eye symptoms, you may also experience sensitivity to light.

-- Facial discomfort: Swelling under one or both eyes, a congested or runny nose, and facial flush or pale skin are common cluster headache symptoms.
+- Facial discomfort: Swelling under one or both eyes, nasal congestion or runny nose, and facial flush or pale skin are common cluster headache symptoms.

 - Bodily discomfort: Nausea, restlessness, and extreme agitation are commonly associated with cluster headaches.